-Operator Training in the City of Florence is based on the user manual of the MISTIC tool provided by SWARCO MIZAR.
+Concerning urban transport systems, training of the operators of the Traffic Supervisor in the City of Florence is based on the user manual of the MISTIC tool provided by SWARCO MIZAR.
 The user manual shows a walkthrough of the main functions, based on detailed edited screenshots.
 The training includes general procedures (such as login and map), management of events, special functions like messaging and sensor/camera input, as well as scenario management.
+Other training-on-the-job related to traffic adaptation in case of disasters is also being held through the definition of possible different emergency scenarios and by analysing the consequences on the street graph (driving directions and ways).